novoda/progression-framework/frameworks/engineering/associate_product_engineer.md

 ### Novoda
 - Is self-motivated in their learning and actively looking for further learning opportunities
 - Shares knowledge and profile both internally and externally, through blogging, conference speaking and online engagement
-- Develops network to support and add value to client engagements, including within own company, clients and external professional networks
+- Develops network within the industry, both internally and externally

 ### Experience
 - Strong in 3 core skills and capable in 4 others